 Introduction / History

 The Gilaki live in northern Iran along the Caspian Sea.
 They are primarily located in the Gilan province.
-Although the Gilaki number more than 3 million, their ancient cultural language (also called Gilaki or Gilani) remains unwritten.
+Their ancient cultural language (also called Gilaki or Gilani) remains unwritten.
 Today, the educated Gilaki speak Farsi, the national language of Iran.
-In 1977, a university was built in Rasht, the largest city of the Gilan province.
+In 1977, a university was built in Rasht, the largest city of Gilan province.

 The city of Rasht is located in the center of this agriculturally dominated area.
 It has become a commercial, distribution, and manufacturing hub for the region, producing silk, soap, and glass.
 Quality roads link Rasht to the rest of Iran, making distribution of these and other products possible.

 The architecture of the Gilan province is unique, primarily because it is a forested area and wooden building materials are in abundance.
 Specific to this region, verandahs are commonly built on the sides of the wooden houses.

 The inhabitants of Gilan province usually identify their own interests with those of Iran.
 However, they have often been the source of resistance and reform movements.
 For example, after World War I, the Gilaki demanded national reform and independence for their own region.

 The inhabitants of Gilan Province have often been the source of resistance and reform movements within Iran.

 History records that the Apostle Bartholomew spent time evangelizing in this area of the world around 50 A.D.
 Although Christianity was once a strong presence here, now it is extremely weak.
 Today, the Gilaki are virtually all Muslim.
 They belong to a branch of Islam known as the Ithna-Asharis.

 What Are Their Needs?